-The Supplement Series: Can this help halt the fertility decline for men and women and even help prevent developmental complications?!
+The Supplement Series: Can CoQu10 help halt the fertility decline for men and women and even help prevent developmental complications?!

 Natural aging, plus modern lifestyles/environmental onslaught has a very simple effect over time: a gradual deterioration of our cells.
 That’s life.
 However, it is particularly brutal on our eggs and fertility in particular and often much sooner than we would like….

 Question is - what (if anything?!) can we do to get in the way of this?

 One supplement - Coenzyme Q10 or CoQ10 - may have something to say about this.